Syphax

-Syphax (Σύφαξ, Sýphax; 𐤎𐤐𐤒, spq) was a king of the Masaesyli tribe of western Numidia (present-day Algeria) during the last quarter of the 3rd century BC.
+Syphax (Σύφαξ, Sýphax; 𐤎𐤐𐤒, spq; 250 BC – 202 BC) was a king of the Masaesyli tribe of western Numidia (present-day Algeria) during the last quarter of the 3rd century BC.
 His story is told in Livy's Ab Urbe Condita (written c.
 27–25 BC).
 He ruled over a territory extending from present day Constantine to Moulouya.
+The territory from the Moulouya to the Strait of Gibraltar were under the influence of Syphax in some periods.